ABitOfSquad/squadbot/README.md

 # whatsapi-Squadbot
 A Bridge over the Node-whatsapi to run squadbot applications.
-API can be found in main squadbot repo
+The API we are using is our successor of the Node Whatsapi project, which got discontinued.

 #### Settings.json
 Squadbot requires a ```Settings.json``` file to work.
 This file needs to be created in the same direactory as ```Index.js```.
 The file needs to have the following variables.
 More information on how to extract passwords can be found [here](https://github.com/ABitOfSquad/WA-password/).